 What is Blood Pressure?

-- Systolic Pressure: This is the higher number and represents the pressure in your arteries when your heart beats.
+Systolic Pressure: This is the higher number, representing the pressure in your arteries when your heart beats.

-- Diastolic Pressure: This is the lower number and indicates the pressure in your arteries when your heart rests between beats.
+Diastolic Pressure: This is the lower number, indicating the pressure in your arteries when your heart rests between beats.

 For example, a reading of 120/80 mmHg means a systolic pressure of 120 and a diastolic pressure of 80.
 Normal blood pressure is typically around 120/80 mmHg.